 Ian says that there is little change for Aggregated Micro Power Holdings (see page 6 of our June 2020 note for more information).
-He says that the company, which provides biomass boilers for schools and council offices, has performed very well throughout lockdown.
+The company, which provides biomass boilers for schools and council offices has performed very well throughout lockdown.
 Ian thinks that there is a good chance that the bond could be called in October.

 Diversified Gas and Oil has benefitted from a colder-than-normal winter and has done very well as a consequence.
-Ian says that it keeps ticking along and has a nicely protected book of business.
-Euronav and American Tanker have moved down NCYF's rankings largely due to sterling appreciation, but Ian says that their businesses are otherwise performing as expected.
+It keeps ticking along and has a nicely protected book of business.
+Euronav and American Tanker have moved down NCYF's rankings largely due to sterling appreciation and their businesses are otherwise performing as expected.